Mattias-Wikstrom/hyper-web/README.md

 The program may be used as a pedagogical tool when teaching geometry.
 # Versions of Hyper
 Hyper currently exists in two versions:
-* A desktop version written in Java (not in this repo).
+* A desktop version written in Java (not this repo).
 * A web version written in TypeScript which uses React (this repo).

 # Trying Hyper Online
-The web version of Hyper can be tried [here](https://mattias-wikstrom.github.io/hyper/).
+The web version of Hyper can be tried [here](https://mattias-wikstrom.github.io/hyper-web/).

 ## Getting Started with Hyper